Bad Bunny brings Gaga, Martin and Puerto Rican pride to Super Bowl as Green Day, Puth play pregame

 Bad Bunny recreates Puerto Rico in Northern California

-Bad Bunny brought Lady Gaga, Ricky Martin and a whole lot of Puerto Rico to his halftime show.
+Bad Bunny brought Lady Gaga, Ricky Martin and a whole lot of his native Puerto Rico to his halftime show.

 “God bless America!” he shouted toward the end, one of the only English phrases in the 13-minute halftime show.
-Then he gave a roll call of the nations of North, South and Central America, including Uruguay, Colombia, Venezuela, Cuba, the United States, Canada and final shout-out for the U.S. territory of Puerto Rico that he hails from.
+Then he gave a roll call of the nations of North, South and Central America, including Uruguay, Colombia, Venezuela, Cuba, the United States and Canada.

 A parade of flags from those nations marched through the sugar plantation fields that functioned as the show's centerpiece.

+After the list of nations, and at the end of the show, he declared, “Mi Patria Puerto Rico, seguimos aquí," or “My homeland Puerto Rico, we are still here.”

+He also brought out a parade of celebrities, including Cardi B, Jessica Alba and Pedro Pascal.

-The 31-year-old began the performance in the furrows of the faux sugar cane crops, walking past pickers and food stands as he performed his 2022 hit “Tití Me Preguntó.”
+The 31-year-old began the performance in the furrows of the faux sugar cane crops, walking past unmistakable Puerto Rican imagery including farmers in straw hats, old men playing dominos and a shaved ice stand as he performed his 2022 reggaeton hit “Tití Me Preguntó.”
 He carried a football and wore an all-white football jersey with the number 64 and his real last name, Ocasio.

 He then stood atop a tiny pink house with dancers in the front yard and performed “Yo Perreo Sola” and stood atop a pickup truck as he did “EOO.”